 Currently Farmilant is photographing on the Lac du Flambeau Reservation, a home to the Ojibwe people, her husband’s people, in Wisconsin.
 There in the Northwoods, she uses traditional color film to record the forest, waters, and sky throughout the seasons to capture the majestic serenity and sacral quiet.
 These images she prints on large panels of lightweight, translucent fabric that are hung singly or in groups in exhibition space.

-Farmilant’s work has been exhibited in museums and galleries throughout the U.S. and internationally, including the Indianapolis Art Center, the Walker’s Point Center for the Arts, Milwaukee, the Gertrude Herbert Institute of Art, Georgia, the Griffin Museum of Photography, Massachusetts, the Barrett Art Center, New York, the Vermont Center for Photography and the Galería Buenos Aires Sur, Buenos Aires, Argentina.
-Her photographs have been featured in the XIX Encuentros Abiertos - Festival de la Luz in Buenos Aires, CONTACT Toronto Photography Festival and the Bridge Art Fair Miami, and published Ghosts of Chicago (cover image), Photography Quarterly #94, and Ray Yoshida, a catalogue of this artist’s work, in which Farmilant’s photographs reveal the private spaces in Yoshida’s home and studio.
-Awards include the Illinois Arts Council Special Assistance Grant, the Illinois Arts Council Fellowship Award in Photography, the Community Arts Assistance Program Grant (CAAP), and four artist residencies at the Ragdale Foundation.
+Farmilant’s work has been exhibited in museums and galleries throughout the U.S. and internationally, including the the Galería Buenos Aires Sur, Buenos Aires, Argentina, Indianapolis Art Center, the Walker’s Point Center for the Arts, Milwaukee, the Gertrude Herbert Institute of Art, Georgia, the Griffin Museum of Photography, Massachusetts, and the Vermont Center for Photography.
+Her photographs have been featured in the XIX Encuentros Abiertos - Festival de la Luz in Buenos Aires, CONTACT Toronto Photography Festival and the Bridge Art Fair Miami, and published in Touch and Go: Ray Yoshida and his Spheres of Influence, a catalogue of this artist’s work, in which Farmilant’s photographs reveal the private spaces in Yoshida’s home and studio.
+Awards include the Illinois Arts Council Fellowship Award in Photography, the Illinois Arts Council Special Assistance Grant, the Community Arts Assistance Program Grant (CAAP), and five artist residencies at the Ragdale Foundation.
 Farmilant is a founding member of two artist collectives, the Stella Collective and the Standard Usage Project.

 Farmilant received her nursing degree from the University of Brighton, Sussex, England, and worked in neurosurgery before turning to photography.
 She received her Bachelor of Arts degree, with Honors, and her Master of Fine Arts in Photography from Columbia College Chicago, where she now teaches as an adjunct professor.
 She lives and works in Chicago, IL.